the practical kitchen

 all of the ingredients for sandwich bread measured out and labeled.

-• Honey - I use honey to add a bit of sweetness to this sandwich bread.
-If you don't have honey and would rather use sugar, increase the amount called for by 20%.
+Honey - I use honey to add a bit of sweetness to this sandwich bread.
+If you don't have honey and would rather use sugar, you can use the same amount of sugar or even reduce it slightly down to 6 grams.

-• Water - Warm water is crucial for helping this sandwich bread dough rise, soft texture and just slightly open crumb.
-Aim for around 90°-95°F. It should be decidedly warm but not hot, since truly hot water will kill the yeast.
+Water - Warm water is crucial for helping this sandwich bread dough rise on time and give it its soft texture and just slightly open crumb.
+Aim for a temperature of around 90°-95°F. It should be decidedly warm but not hot, since truly hot water will kill the yeast.

 This is your standard bread dough process.
-Start by whisking the dry ingredients together in the bowl of your stand mixer to disperse them evenly.
+Whisk the dry ingredients together in the bowl of your stand mixer to disperse them evenly.

 water, honey, and olive oil in the middle of the dry ingredients in a metal mixer bowl.